Iñigo Arteaga: Club career

 Arteaga started his career with Spanish La Liga side Real Sociedad.
 Before the second half of 1996–97, Arteaga signed for Racing de Ferrol in the Spanish third division, where he became the first player to score from a goal kick during a 2–0 win over Moralo.

 In 1998, Arteaga signed for Portuguese top flight club Chaves, where he made over 25 league appearances and scored 0 goals and suffered relegation to the Portuguese second division.
 In 2000, he signed for Burgos in the Spanish third division, helping them earn promotion to the Spanish second division.

 Managerial career

 In 2014, Arteaga was appointed goalkeeper coach of Spanish La Liga team Málaga.
 In 2016, he was appointed goalkeeper coach of Rubin in Russia.
 In 2018, he was appointed goalkeeper coach of English Premier League outfit Watford.
-In 2021, Arteaga was appointed analyst of Al Sadd in Qatar.
+In 2021, Arteaga was appointed goalkeeping coach of Al Sadd in Qatar.

+On 4 July 2023, Arteaga was appointed goalkeeping coach of Segunda División club RCD Espanyol.